-A Flight Radar is an application that makes finding and tracking planes as easy as can be.
+A Flight Radar (or Flyradar) is an application that makes finding and tracking planes as easy as can be.
 Perfect for both plane spotters and anyone who wants to see if a loved one’s flight has been delayed.
 Flight radars tell you about flight’s departure and arrival times, and the routes that they take through the air.
-Flightradars also stores flights in their database, so you can review air traffic history too.
+A flightradar also stores flights in its database, so you can review air traffic history too.

 These trackers keep tabs on planes as they are actually moving.
 This means that you can see a plane’s route and arrival and destination times with the utmost accuracy.

-A flightmapper can also be used as a plane finder.
+People can also use a flight radar as a plane finder.
 This means that you can home in on a particular flight that is of interest to you.
 You can do this either by flight number or by homing in on an airplanes exact location.
 Once you’ve slected a plane the flyradar will start tracking it.
 Doing so will give you a totally accurate insight into where a plane is at any given time.

 Here are some interesting facts about tracking planes: